chrvtran/Snaqies/README.md

     - Creates a Settings Page for the User
 - Testing.js
     - Creates a Testing Page for Developers to Test WIP Programs

+ ### Assets
+- alert.js
+    - Creates a Pop Up componenet upon pressing X on the camera screen to discard/save taken photos or return back to the camera screen
+- button.js
+    - Creates a Flat Button component with given the Text and Function on Press
+- review.js
+    - Creates a component that has the review's tags, comments, rating, price and photos
+- slideItem.js
+    - Creates a component for Images
+- slider.js
+    - Creates a sliding List of Images for the taken photos from the camera screen
+- snaq.js
+    - Creates a Icon/Post component for the reviews showcasing the Restaurant's Name and Photo and pressable to showcase more information like Date, Address and other photos

 <br><br>
 ### Contributors